FITing-Tree: A Data-aware Index Structure

 \subsection{Latency Guarantee}

 For a given workload, it is valuable to be able to provide latency guarantees to an application.
-For example, an application may require that lookups to a database take no more than a specified time threshold (e.g., $1000$ns) due to SLAs in cloud scenarios or application-specific requirements (e.g., for interactive applications).
+For example, an application may require that lookups take no more than a specified time threshold (e.g., $1000$ns) due to SLAs or application-specific requirements (e.g., for interactive applications).
 Since \system{} incorporates an error term that in turn affects performance, we can model the index's latency in order to pick an error threshold that satisfies the specified latency requirement.

-As previously mentioned, lookups require first finding the relevant segment and then searching the segment (data and buffer) for the element.
-Since the error threshold influences the number of segments that are created (i.e., a smaller error threshold yields more segments), we can use a function that takes an error value and returns the number of segments that are needed to satisfy the specified error.
-This function can either be learned for a specific dataset (i.e., segment the data using different error threshold and record the number of segments created) or a general function can be used (e.g., make the simplifying assumption that the number of segments decreases linearly as the error increases).
-We use $S_e$ to represent the total number of resulting segments for given dataset using an error threshold of $e$.
+As discussed, lookups require finding the relevant segment and then searching the segment (data and buffer) for the element.
+Since the error threshold influences the number of segments that are created (i.e., a smaller error threshold yields more segments), we use a function that returns the number of segments created for a given dataset and error threshold.
+This function can either be learned for a specific dataset (i.e., segment the data using different error thresholds) or a general function can be used (e.g., make the simplifying assumption that the number of segments decreases linearly as the error increases).
+We use $S_e$ to represent the number of resulting segments for given dataset using an error threshold of $e$.